 - Check that all wall-menu frames contain the appropriate menus for the current cycle.
-There should be no empty menu frames. - Northeast Regional Café Cars only if any Café posters are missing or damaged, notify one or more of the following: - Manager of Onboard Services - BOS or WAS Crew Base - NEC Service Operations NYP - Food and Beverage NYP - Inspect Café/Lounge Car for any defects and immediately notify the Mechanical Department or a Supervisor. - Ensure that all refrigerators and freezers are in the appropriate temperature range prior to accepting delivery of stock from the Catering Vendor. - Inspect restrooms to make sure they are clean, operational (check both sink and toilets for water) and fully stocked. - b) Cash Register/Point-of Sale (POS) Check that the cash register or POS is functioning properly.
+There should be no empty menu frames. - Northeast Regional Café Cars only if any Café posters are missing or damaged, notify one or more of the following: - Manager of Onboard Services - BOS or WAS Crew Base - NEC Service Operations NYP - Food and Beverage NYP - Inspect Café/Lounge Car for any defects and immediately notify the Mechanical Department or a Supervisor. - Ensure that all refrigerators and freezers are in the appropriate temperature range prior to accepting delivery of stock from the Catering Vendor. - Inspect restrooms to make sure they are clean, operational (check both sink and toilets for water) and fully stocked.

+d) Cash Register/Point-of Sale (POS)/Credit Card Device

+Check that cash register/POS/Credit card device is functioning properly and has the correct menu/keys for your service.
 If not, call for a replacement prior to departure.